 Some physiological states require an increased level of iodine due to increased demand and metabolism of thyroid hormone.

-A perfect example of this is in pregnant women and in lactating women.
-(12)
+A perfect example of this is in pregnant women and in lactating women (13).

-During pregnancy the child has rapid turnover of thyroid hormone in the thyroid gland which results in an increase demand for iodine in the mother.
+During pregnancy, the child has rapid turnover of thyroid hormone in the thyroid gland which results in an increasing demand for iodine in the mother.

 So the demand for iodine in pregnant and lactating women is 250 ug per day and yet the average consumption is 130 ug per day.